parallelworks/interactive_session/openvscode/noaa-onprem.md

-## Jupyter Interactive Session
+## OpenVSCode Server Interactive Session
-This workflow starts a Jupyter server in a slurm partition or in the controller node.
+This workflow starts an [OpenVSCode Server](https://github.com/gitpod-io/openvscode-server) in a slurm partition or in the controller node.
 The services are started in the selected slurm partition using an sbatch command.

 #### Instructions